SvenGeier/genome/README.md

 ;)

 [The file was too large for upload, so I split it into two parts.
-Jut put them back together into one in a text-editor or such...]
+Just put them back together into one in a text-editor or such...]